 STEVENSON is pleased to present Proverb, an exhibition of new paintings by Deborah Poynton.
 This is Poynton’s 12th solo show with Stevenson, and her first in the gallery’s Parktown space.
+The exhibition can also be seen online with audio commentary by the artist - click here to view presentation.

 The subjects of Proverb’s nine large and three smaller canvases encompass animals in pastoral and urban landscapes, domestic scenes, still life, and human figures familiar from Poynton’s oeuvre.
 She writes of the group and its title: